ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 Let's load some data.

 ##  Raster Data
-Let's load the data:
+Let's start by loading the raster data:

-1. Click on the *Add Data Source* button on your toolbar.
+1. Click on the *Open Datta Source Manager* button on your toolbar.
 It looks like three cards (one red, one yellow, and one blue) fanned out.
 1. Click the *Raster* button (it looks like a checker board) on the left side of the *Data Source Manager* window.
 1. Click on the "..." button and then navigate to where you saved your workshop data and select the *DEM_SF.tif* file.
 1. Click *Open*.